 The CreamFinance strategy will thus appeal to conservative investors, as all matching loans come with a group guarantee.
 At the other side of the spectrum, the Jordan strategy will fit speculative investors who are satisfied with the sole presence of a buyback guarantee.
 Finally, the Diversified strategy is the most balanced, as two thirds of the included loans will come with a group guarantee.

 Overall, these strategies give investors a large control over the risk they want to take.
-However, one caveat is that the duration for loans from Czech Republic can be very long (up to 27 months).
-Investors who want to invest in shorter-term loans will have to resort to using the classical auto-invest feature.
+However, at some point loans from Czech Republic were long-term (up to 27 months).
+Investors who didn’t want to commit funds for a long duration had to resort to using the custom auto-invest in order to filter loans durations.

 All strategies supposedly allow investors to exit instantly… depending on market conditions.
 As a reminder, Mintos investors who tried in vain to sell their portfolios during the first wave of Covid in 2020 realized the hard way that the notion of “instant” can turn out to actually be painfully long.